On Stable and Unstable Behaviours of Certain Rotation Segments: Abstract

 \section{Abstract}

-In this paper, we study non-wandering homeomorphisms of the two torus in the identity homotopy class, whose rotation sets are non-trivial line segments from $(0,0)$ to some totally irrational vector $(\alpha,\beta)$.
-We show this rotation set is in fact a non-generic phenomenon for any $C^r$ diffeomorphisms, with $r \geq 1$.
-When such a rotation set does happen, assuming several natural conditions that are generically satisfied in the area-preserving world, we give a clearer description of its rotational behavior.
+In this paper, we study non-wandering homeomorphisms of the two torus homotopic to the identity, whose rotation sets are non-trivial segments from $(0,0)$ to some totally irrational point $(\alpha,\beta)$.
+We show that for any $r \geq 1,$ this rotation set only appears for $C^r$ diffeomorphisms satisfying some degenerate conditions.
+And when such a rotation set does appear, assuming several natural conditions that are generically satisfied in the area-preserving world, we give a clearer description of its rotational behaviour.
 More precisely, the dynamics admits bounded deviation along the direction $-(\alpha,\beta)$ in the lift, and the rotation set is locked inside an arbitrarily small cone with respect to small $C^0$-perturbations of the dynamics.
-On the other hand, for any non-wandering homeomorphism $f$ with this kind of rotation set, we also present a perturbation scheme in order for the rotation set to be eaten by rotation sets of nearby dynamics, in the sense that the later set has non-empty interior and contains the former one.
+On the other hand, for any non-wandering homeomorphism $f$ with this kind of rotation set, we also present a perturbation scheme in order for the rotation set to be eaten by rotation set of some nearby dynamics, in the sense that the later set has non-empty interior and contains the former one.
 These two flavors interplay and share the common goal of understanding the stability/instability properties of this kind of rotation set.

 {}